Prisca92/Project-4-final/README.md

 Precision:

 Precision measures the proportion of true positive predictions among all positive predictions made by the model.
-For class 0 (presumably negative instances), the precision is 0.88, indicating that 88% of the instances predicted as negative are indeed negative.
+For class 0,(negative instances) the precision is 0.88, indicating that 88% of the instances predicted as negative are indeed negative.
-For class 1 (presumably positive instances), the precision is 0.92, indicating that 92% of the instances predicted as positive are indeed positive.
+For class 1, ( positive instances), the precision is 0.92, indicating that 92% of the instances predicted as positive are indeed positive.
 Overall, the model has high precision for both classes, suggesting that it makes relatively few false positive predictions.

 Recall: